Topics:

 Secondly, here’s what you need to know about medical coding.
 For every diagnosis, medical procedure, or injury, an appropriate code.
 Prices come up based on the nature of the treatment and diagnosis that the medical coding reports.

 A good medical coder is familiar with a variety of sets and subsets of codes.
-These include the ICD or the International Classification of Diseases codes, corresponding to the sickness or injury of a patient.
+These include the ICD, or the International Classification of Diseases codes, which correspond to a patient’s sickness or injury.
 Besides the CPT Current Procedure, medical terminology codes relate to services and functions the provider performs.
-Universally, doctors, insurance companies, hospitals, and other organizations use these codes.
+Doctors, insurance companies, hospitals, and other organizations use these codes universally.

 How does medical billing work?